mkeen/rxhttp/README.md

 # RxHttp
 Fetch/RxJs HTTP Client for TypeScript.
 Designed to be as flexible and efficient an RxJS-based http client as is humanly possible.
-Supports long-lived real-time json streams, as well as simple request/response json requests.
+Supports long-lived real-time json streams, as well as simple request/response json interactions.

 Interact with an HTTP stream via an RxJs Observable.
 Supports typed responses with generics.